cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/S3CredentialsHunt/README.md

 ![Q5](screenshots/5.png)

-Here we see that the role taken advantage of is "Sudo_DevOps"
+Here we see that the role taken advantage of is "Sudo_DevOps".
+We also see this in #1 but just wanted to double check here.

 **Answer: Sudo_DevOps**